OGobidike/Titanic_survival_rate/README.md

 - [License](#license)

 ## Introduction
 The sinking of the Titanic remains one of the most well-known tragedies in history.
 The Titanic dataset contains records for passengers, including variables such as survival status, passenger class, age, and the number of siblings/spouses aboard.
-This project aims to dissect the factors influencing survival, moving beyond raw numbers to provide a narrative of discovery through interactive visualization.
+This project aims to illuminate the factors influencing survival, moving beyond raw numbers to provide a narrative of discovery through interactive visualization.

 ## Hypotheses
 Based on historical context and preliminary research, the following hypotheses were explored: